 (Tiger nut)can produce up to 2420 seeds per plant.
 The plant foliage is very tough and fibrous and is often mistaken for a grass.
 The roots are an extensive and complex system of fine, fibrous roots and scaly rhizomes with small, hard, spherical tubers and basal bulbs attached.
 The tubers are 0.3 – 1.9 cm (1/8 to 3/4 inches) in diameter and the colors vary between yellow, brown, and black.
 One plant can produce several hundred to several thousand tubers during a single growing season.
 (2)

 Thousands of seeds and thousands of tubers?
-You can see how quickly tiger nut can spread if given the opportunity.
+You can see how quickly tiger nuts can spread if given the opportunity.
 (3)

 Their unique appearance after harvesting is what gives them their name.
-They are washed and then sun dried for up to three months.
-During this time, they shrink, the skin wrinkles, and in some ways they remind me in appearance of peanuts or other nuts.
+They are washed and then sun-dried for up to three months.
+During this time, they shrink, the skin wrinkles, and in some ways, their appearance reminds me of peanuts or other nuts.

 Nutrition and Health Benefits

 Because of its prevalence in Middle Eastern and certain Asian areas, most of the research on tiger nuts originated in these parts of the world.
 This makes some of it hard to read.

 Yet, there is extensive work showing numerous possible benefits.

 Tiger nuts are somewhere between a tuber and a nut on the nutritional spectrum.
 This is another reason they are associated with nuts.

 They contain modest amounts of a number of nutrients – potassium, phosphorous, iron, zinc, and the like.
 However, the level of all of these is at or below 10% of the RDA.

 Otherwise, the only noteworthy nutrient in the nuts is a high vitamin E content.
 This explains why tiger nut oil is popular in the cosmetic industry.